EyalRoginski/ptrace/doc.md

 How do I find that?

 Idea: allocate memory and run the code there?
 It's kind of cumbersome, but it might work.

+It did work!
+I managed to jump to it, and return 1 from there.
+I also managed to jump to it and jump back, without causing problems to the program.
+I think.
+Now just to write the final assembly to check if it's "arazim", and I'm done!

+I managed a final POC before fully making it: It only accepts inputs that are 6 characters long.